Coming To A Collaborative Resolution Through Mediation

 Facing a divorce or child custody dispute is already stressful enough.
 Such disputes can escalate quickly when either side is argumentative and reaching an agreement seems unlikely.

-In Tennessee, family law clients must generally attempt mediation before a case can be tried before a judge.
+In Tennessee, family law clients must generally attempt mediation before a child custody or divorce case can be tried before a judge.
 I am attorney Allen R. Daubenspeck.
 As a Rule 31 listed mediator, I provide experienced representation throughout the mediation process for family law disputes.

 The Mediation Process In Tennessee